 When you talk about RVs and antifreeze most folks think about the RV antifreeze used to protect the RV water system from freezing.
 We will talk about that type of antifreeze in a minute but first I want to talk about the automotive antifreeze used in the RV or tow vehicle engine’s coolant system.
 Glycol antifreeze does several things to help protect your engine:

-a.
-When it’s cold out it helps lower the freezing point of water.
+1. When it’s cold out it helps lower the freezing point of water.

-c.
-It provides protection against boiling during the hot summer months.
+3. It provides protection against boiling during the hot summer months.

-d.
-It helps keep the engine operating at its most efficient temperature regardless of operating conditions and outside temperatures.
+4. It helps keep the engine operating at its most efficient temperature regardless of operating conditions and outside temperatures.

 3) RV Battery Tips:

 Batteries are no different than tires and antifreeze when it comes to being affected by weather.
 In cold temperatures it’s important that both the starting battery and coach batteries remain fully charged.
 A discharged or partially charged battery will freeze much faster than a charged battery.
 Batteries in storage will lose a percentage of the charge while they sit idle.
 It’s not uncommon for a battery to discharge up to 10% a month when it is in storage.
-Cold temperatures slow this natural discharge process down and warmer temperatures speed the process up.
-You should test the stored battery state of charge every month and charge batteries that are at or below an 80% state of charge, which is 12.4 volts for a 12-volt battery.
-If your RV converter charges the battery(s) at a constant rate, around 13.5 volts, this is too high for a float charge and can deplete the electrolyte over a period of time.
+Cold temperatures slow this natural discharge process and warmer temperatures speed the process up.
+You should test the stored battery state of charge every month and charge batteries that are at or below an 80% state-of-charge, or 12.4 volts for a 12-volt battery.
+If your RV converter charges the battery(s) at a constant rate, around 13.5 volts, this is too high for a float-charge and can deplete the electrolyte over a period of time.
 In this situation plug the RV in periodically during storage and allow the converter charger to charge the battery(s) for 8 to 12 hours.
 Some RV converter multi-stage chargers and aftermarket chargers are designed to maintain a float charge on the battery after the batteries are charged and will not deplete the electrolyte.
 Remember, for the converter charger to operate the RV needs to be plugged into electricity.
 The other option is to remove the batteries and store them in a cool dry place to prevent them from freezing, but you should still check and recharge batteries that drop below an 80% state of charge.